ToxicFrog/mo/README.md

 It is *strongly* recommended that you perform a dry run without actually moving any files first, to make sure everything goes where you expect it to.
 This is the default behaviour.
 To actually move the files, use `--no-dry-run`.

 [1] https://docs.python.org/2/library/functions.html#format

+## License

+Copyright © 2014 Ben "ToxicFrog" Kelly, Google Inc.

+Distributed under the Apache License v2; see the file COPYING for details.

+### Disclaimer

+This is not an official Google product and is not supported by Google.